-The table above reflects the format in which the original budget was approved by the Combined Authority and provides a useful analysis of expenditure for the users of the accounts.
-The transfer to reserves figure (£2.8m) is the revenue position for 2021/22.
-This net saving against budget set is mainly due to salary savings in excess of the vacancy target, alongside underspend within the concessions budget, driven by the slow recovery of bus patronage in the region.
-This is offset by overspends across subsidised bus services, also connected to changes in bus behaviours as a continuation of impacts resulting from Covid.
-Against the background of huge uncertainties of the sustainability of the bus industry the Combined Authority has agreed to set aside £2m savings above arising from public transport expenditure to a ring fenced transport reserve for future use.
+The transfer to reserves figure (£12m) is the revenue position for 2022/23, which is predominately driven by income due non-recurrent interest receivable, alongside an underspend within the concessions budget, driven by the slow recovery of bus patronage in the region.
+This is offset by overspends across subsidised bus and passenger services, also connected to changes in bus behaviours as a continuation of impacts resulting from Covid.
+Against the background of huge uncertainties of the sustainability of the bus industry the Combined Authority has agreed to set aside £5.8m savings above arising from public transport expenditure to a ring-fenced transport reserve for future use.

 The Police Fund is reported separately as it includes expenditure from West Yorkshire Police.
-The Police Fund net revenue spend for 2021/22 (from 10 May 2021) was £538m.
+The Police Fund net revenue spend for 2022/23 was £636m.